Asogli Te Za (Yam Festival)

 Asogli Yam Festival is an annual festival celebrated by the people of Asogli in the Ho Municipality located in the Volta Region of Ghana.
 It is celebrated in September annually to celebrate the cultivation of yam that was started by a hunter who found the tuber in the forest during his hunting expedition.

-According to history, the cultivation of yam among the people of Asogli started when the yam that the hunter hid during his hunting expedition later germinated and grew bigger.
+It is said that the cultivation of yam among the people of Asogli began when the yam hidden by the hunter during his expedition later germinated and flourished.
 The celebration was brought into Ghana by the Ewe people of Ghana when they migrated from Notse in the Republic of Togo, where it is still celebrated.

 In 2004, Togbe Aƒede XIV brought back the celebration of the Yam Festival which had been abandoned for over a decade.
 With the goal of educating and entertaining both Ghanaians and visitors about Asogli traditions, the Yam Festival provides an opportunity for experiencing traditional music, dance, story telling and a grand durbar to end the festival.
 Togbe Aƒede XIV has provided leadership in uniting many chiefs throughout the Volta Region and extending to other parts of Ghana and Togo.
 As a result, many of these chiefs attend the Yam Festival.

 On 8 May 2018 the Asorgli state in a press conference held in Ho announced a change in the name of the festival to Te Za (Yam Festival) to reflect the history and culture of the people.

 The Origin of Yam Cultivation

-Yam is called “ete” in Ewe.
+Yam is called “te” in Ewe.
 The word literally means it is swollen.
 Oral history has it that a hunter on his normal hunting expedition discovered the crop in the forest.
 It was during the famine period but instead of taking his newly discovered tuber home, he decided to hide it in the soil for use some other time.
 When he later went back for it, the tuber had germinated and grown bigger.
 This was how the cultivation of yam started.